ryankanno/vim-config/README.md

 resistant to change.
 If that doesn't suit you, you've been warned.
 On the flip, if this does suit you, it means you'll have an amazing dev editing environment.

-People have asked why I don't use [Vundle](http://github.com/gmarik/vundle).
-I totally would if you could map to a particular git commit/hash, but it doesn't look like you can.
-Unfortunately, I enjoy explicit dependency management.

 ## Updates

 ### 2018-05-31